Royal-Navy/design-system/packages/documentation/library/pages/develop/getting-started.md

 ## Installation

-In order to use the HTML snippets you will first need to add the toolkit css to your HTML file.
+In order to use the HTML snippets you will first need to add the toolkit CSS to your HTML file.

 To do this locate the `<head>` section and add the following snippet: